mcatillo/catplayer/README.md

 # catplayer

 **catplayer** is a basic software for reproducing videos and music on Windows and Linux operating systems.
-It is currently distribuited under GPLv3 license.
-**catplayer** is written in python with PySide6 and its developing has been a simple exercise for practising on the use of PySide6.
+It is written in python with PySide6 and its developing has been a simple exercise for practising on the use of PySide6.

 ## How to use it
 ### On Windows